Visual Network Analysis in Immersive Environments: A Survey: Results

-While S3D CAVE-like systems are more prevalent, we also found applications incorporating 2D displays largely covering the user's field of view (n=9).
-These can consist of large, flat display walls \cite{p_41,p_103}, spherical displays with the user in its centre \cite{p_24,p_94}, or multiple displays arranged in a semi-circle around the user, creating a large homogeneous display \cite{p_33,p_38}.
-We further found three approaches using a room-scale multi-wall display (similar to a CAVE) without stereoscopic vision \cite{p_28,p_37,p_44}.
+\paragraph*{\displaylargetwod \ Large 2D Displays} While S3D CAVE-like systems are much more common, we also found applications incorporating displays largely \textbf{covering} the user's \textbf{field of view} (n=9).
+These consist of flat display walls~\cite{p_41}, spherical displays with the user in its centre~\cite{p_94}, or multiple displays arranged in a semi-circle around the user, creating a large homogeneous display~\cite{p_38}.
+We further found three approaches using a room-scale multi-wall display (similar to a CAVE) without stereoscopic vision~\cite{p_28}.
+Two-dimensional displays without stereoscopic vision have been incorporated into nine user studies.
+These were either large display walls (n=5), covering a large amount of the user's vision at one side, or room-scale (n=4), mostly with projector-based displays covering multiple walls.
+With few exceptions, most studies do not compare large 2D displays to other display modalities or only in hybrid settings~\cite{p_52}.
+Betella et al.~\cite{p_126} find room-scale immersive 2D displays enhance users' structural comprehension of networks compared to 2D visualisations.

-\paragraph*{\displaymobileheadline \ Tracked Mobile Displays}
+\paragraph*{\displaymobile \ Tracked Mobile Displays}

-Four applications make use of tracked mobile displays, such as smartphones or tablets \cite{p_22,p_34,p_91,p_93}.
-The camera of the device is used to provide see-through AR and to track the position in the room (together with sensor data).
-The network visualisation is projected within the displayed environment, allowing the user to walk around or move the device to regions of interest (even into the graph).
-As for most previously discussed HMD-based AR applications, real-world positions (e.g. relating to nodes) were not incorporated.
+Tracked mobile displays (\appstudycount{4}{5}) include smartphones and tablets providing \textbf{see-through AR} and \textbf{spatial tracking}.
+The network visualisation is projected within the displayed environment, allowing the user to walk around or move the device to regions of interest (even into the graph)~\cite{p_22}.
+As for most previously discussed HMD-based AR applications, real-world positions (e.g., relating to nodes) were not incorporated.
+Studies investigating mobile AR find mostly \textbf{positive} effects.
+Stanko and Kriglstein~\cite{p_11} present a mobile AR educational game for learning Dijkstra's shortest path algorithm, comparing AR with 3D and 2D models against non-AR visualisations, finding the AR versions to be more engaging, though less effective for understanding.
+Li and Wang~\cite{p_22} design and evaluate an interactive mobile AR application for topological analysis tasks and compare it to a 2D variant.
+The AR condition led to higher answer times and lower accuracy, but it was considered more exciting, motivating, and innovative.
+Abdelfattah et al.~\cite{p_36} compare 2D and AR visualisations for software systems between novice and experienced developers, finding that AR only helps novices (not experts) to improve dependency identification in large systems.